DiffCoT: Diffusion-styled Chain-of-Thought Reasoning in LLMs: Implementation Details

 We continue the search by greedily selecting the candidate with the highest success rate, appending it to the prefix, and repeating the above procedure until the reasoning process terminates.
 We provide a detailed example with step-wise reasoning annotations in Figure~\ref{fig:dataset_example}.

 \paragraph{Model Training} For efficient fine-tuning, we employ Low-Rank Adaptation (LoRA)~\citep{hu2022lora} with a rank of 8 and $\alpha=16$, where LoRA adapters are inserted into the \texttt{q\_proj} and \texttt{v\_proj} linear projections of every self-attention layer.
-Model training is conducted using the DPO~\citep{rafailov2023direct} loss with a regularization coefficient of $\beta=0.4$, optimized by AdamW~\citep{loshchilov2017decoupled} with a cosine learning rate schedule.
-We train for 3 epochs with a learning rate of $1\mathrm{e}{-5}$, a warm-up ratio of 0.05, and a global batch size of 32.
-During decoding, the temperature is fixed at $0.4$.
-Compared results (p < 0.05 under t-test) are averaged over three random 3 runs.
-All experiments are conducted on NVIDIA A100 GPUs with 80GB memory.
-Training and inference on 500 GSM8K samples require approximately 11 GPU-hours in total.
+Model training is conducted using the DPO~\citep{rafailov2023direct} loss with a regularization coefficient of $\beta=0.1$, optimized by AdamW~\citep{loshchilov2017decoupled} with a cosine learning rate schedule.We train for only one epoch.
+For the MATH dataset, we use a learning rate of $1\times10^{-5}$ for Qwen3-8B, $2\times10^{-5}$ for Qwen3-4B, $1.5\times10^{-5}$ for Llama3-8B, and $2.5\times10^{-5}$ for Ministral.
+For SVAMP and GSM8K, we use a learning rate of $2\times10^{-5}$.
+We set the warm-up ratio to 0.05 and the global batch size to 8.
+During decoding, the temperature is fixed at 0.
+Compared results (p < 0.05 under t-test) are averaged over three random runs.
+All experiments are conducted on NVIDIA A100 GPUs 80GB.
+Training and inference on 300 GSM8K samples require approximately 11 GPU-hours in total.